Medlock Place Historic District was dominated by fruit orchards, fields and farm houses outside Phoenix City limits.

-The Medlock Historic District is located along the west side of Central Avenue north of Camelback Road in Phoenix, Arizona.
-At the time of its development, this area was considered to be rural, dominated by fruit orchards and fields with a few farmhouses, and was several miles north of the Phoenix city limits.
+Medlock Place Historic District history, at the time of its development, was considered to be rural.
+Dominated by fruit orchards and fields with a few farmhouses, and was several miles north of the Phoenix city limits.
 Due to the explosive growth of the last fifty years, the neighborhood is now in the center of the city.

 The neighborhood encompasses much of the southwest quarter of the section of land originally subdivided as the Evans’ Addition to Orangewood.
 This plat extended from Camelback Road north to Bethany Home Road, and from Seventh Street west to Seventh Avenue.
 Most of the Medlock Historic District resulted from re-platting of the large, 20-acre farm lots of the Evans’ Addition, subdividing them into fifth-acre to half-acre house lots.

-The history of Medlock Place Historic District development of the neighborhood can still be read from the homes and lots themselves.
+The history of Medlock Place’s development of the neighborhood can still be read from the homes and lots themselves.

 The first major replats were the Medlock Place (1926) and South Medlock (1927) subdivisions, at the south end of the district near Central Avenue, and include lots along Colter Street, Medlock Drive, and, Pasadena Avenue, from Third Avenue to Central Avenue.
 These two subdivisions feature large, half-acre lots and developed mostly before the Great Depression.
 For this reason, most homes in these areas are examples of the English Tudor Revival, Spanish Colonial Revival, or late Bungalow styles.